 I made this homemade salve recipe as an experiment to see if it could relieve my eczema.
-I have a small eczema patch underneath my right armpit and it is very itchy.
-I have tried prescription creams with steroids but they did nothing for my problem and this is why I decided to make my own balm.
+I have a small eczema patch underneath my right armpit and it is very itchy, specially when I apply deodorant.
+I have tried prescription creams with steroids but they did nothing for my problem, and this is why I decided to make my own balm.

-I started researching about ingredients that are believe to be effective in helping inflammatory skin conditions such as eczema and psoriasis.
+I started researching about ingredients that are believed to be effective in helping inflammatory skin conditions such as eczema and psoriasis.

 Sunflower seed oil applied topically appears to have some very favorable properties in terms of itch, inflammation, and improvement of the skin barrier function.
 Coconut oil has antibacterial effects, which may also be of great benefit in eczema.Source